Back to Blog

 • Scales within plan limits

-• Traffic spikes may need plan upgrade
+• Traffic spikes may trigger overage charges or require plan upgrade

-• More predictable costs
+• More predictable costs for steady traffic

 Cost Comparison